cosmos/cosmos/whitepaper.md

 variations, including most recently by IBM as part of their contribution to Hyperledger.

-The benefit of Tendermint consensus over PBFT is that Tendermint has a block chain structure.
+The benefit of Tendermint consensus over PBFT is that Tendermint has an improved chain structure.
 Tendermint blocks must commit in order, which obviates the complexity and communication overhead associated with PBFT's view-changes.
 In addition, the batching of transactions into blocks allows for regular